 Make Sure That Everything Is In Good Working Order

 If your appliances passed home inspection, there’s nothing to worry about, right?
 Well…

 It’s always best to triple check everything before buyers do a final walkthrough of your home.
 You are still responsible for everything in the house until it closes.
 If fate has decided to put something on the fritz in the home stretch, it’s best that you find it first.
 Check appliances, heating, and plumbing for any glitches, clogs, etc.

-Team Diva helps organize the final clean for our home sellers.
-No matter how tidy you may be, we find a professional touch is necessary to make home truly spotless before closing.
+Team Diva will help you organize the final clean for our home sellers.
+No matter how tidy you may be, we find a professional touch is necessary to make a home truly spotless before closing.

 Grant Easy Access To All Mechanicals

-The final walkthrough of your home is a less intense sort of home inspection. experienced agents will make sure their buyers see what the inspectors saw.
-Make sure they can easily access the hot water heater, electrical panel, and any other vital home systems.
+The final walkthrough of your home is a less intense sort of a home inspection.
+Make sure your home’s buyer and their representative can easily access the hot water heater, electrical panel, and any other vital home systems.

 And that’s it!

-It may be nerve-wracking, but fortunately, the final walkthrough of your home is not the most labor intensive part of the home selling process.
-The hard work is done; you are just making your home as inviting as possible for the buyers, so they are just as excited as your are for closing day.
+It may be nerve-wracking, but fortunately, the final walkthrough of your home is not the most labor-intensive part of the home selling process.
+The hard work is done; you are just making your home as inviting as possible for the buyers, so they are just as excited as you are for closing day.

-After all the work done to get your home listed and into contract, the final walkthrough is a breeze.
-As with every aspect of selling a home in Seattle, it’s good to work with someone who has done it many, many times.
-Get an experienced team like Team Diva on your side, to walk you through it the entire process, not just the final walkthrough of your home.
+After all the work done to get your home listed and into a contract, the final walkthrough is a breeze.
+If you read through this final walkthrough guide, you have what you need to be prepared for this final step!
+However, as with every aspect of selling a home in Seattle, it’s good to work with someone who has done it many, many times.
+Get an experienced team like Team Diva on your side to walk you through it the entire process—not just the final walkthrough of your home!